Kwisses/Unison/README.md

 In essence, the program provides the user audio and visual feedback as to what the program is doing.
 It then listens to the audio input and then selects the appropriate action/response to the message it heard.

 ## How to use
-To use Unison, run the program (see **Installation**) and wait until you hear a beep.
+To use Unison, run the program (see **Installation**).
+If this is the first runtime, the program will prompt you for a name and an email address.
+Input this information and press Enter.

+**Note: Personal information will only be used to verify a users program's licence!**

+The program will now create a user profile (E.g. "john.yml") in the "users" directory.
+A user can personalize their instance of the program by adding already-existing settings to this file.
+Note that by doing so, a user overwrites the programs default settings.

+After the above steps have occured, wait until you hear a beep.
 If you do not hear a beep, proceed to the **Tests** section below to test your computers audio input.
 The beep notifies the user that the program is ready for audio input.
 Once heard, a user can command the program with their voice using the following phrasing:

     "keyword verb noun"